-What is it about the A-frame that inspire so much devotion?
-Little triangular cabins hidden away in forests or perched on mountainsides, these cool structures have an enduring popularity that defies time and place.
+What is it about the A-frame that inspires so much devotion?
+A little triangular cabin, hidden away in the forest or perched on a mountainside, this cool structure has an enduring popularity that defies time and place.

-It may be the simplicity of their lines.
-Or the fact that they’re all roof.
-Or the sheer improbability of their diagonal walls.
+It may be the simplicity of its lines.
+Or the fact that it’s all roof.
+Or the sheer improbability of diagonal walls.
 Simply put, an A-frame is an equilateral triangle, with a peak formed by rafters that are bolted to the ground and have no additional vertical walls.
 Horizontal collar beams stabilize the walls and create the signature A.

 It’s a style that’s been around for centuries, but in modern times was inspired by R.M.
 Schindler, who built a contemporary A-frame home for Gisela Bennati in Lake Arrowhead, California, in 1934 (pictured, above).
 Architects like Andrew Geller helped popularize them in the Fifties (below), when relative affluence allowed American households to build more vacation homes.
 They bought pattern books, mail-order plans and pre-fabricated kits to bring them to life.
 Churches, gas stations and liquor stores adopted the look, and by the Sixties the A-frame had become a cultural icon.

 According to Chad Randl, author of A-frame (2004), “Its appeal transcended geography and class in part because its form defied categorization.
 Was it the embodiment of contemporary geometric invention or a steadfast, timeless form, suggesting rustic survival?
 From grand versions overlooking Big Sur to the small plywood shacks advertised in Field and Stream, there was an A-frame for almost every budget.”